 CRHA is governed by a voluntary Board of Management which is elected by the shareholders of the Association.

-Frances joined the Board in 2017 having retired to Cornwall after a 20 year career as a general commercial lawyer in the insurance industry.
-She was a founder member of a local Community Land Trust and has fostered an interest in social and affordable housing since her days as a [mature] law student.
+Frances Firmin joined the Board in 2017 having retired to Cornwall after a 20 year career as a general commercial lawyer in the insurance industry.
+She was a founder member of a local Community Land Trust and has fostered an interest in social and affordable housing since her days as a law student.
 As well as having significant legal expertise Frances also has experience in human resources management and is well versed in regulatory compliance including with the Data Protection Act and other relevant statutory provisions.